zahrag/BIOSCAN-1M/README.md

 ###### <h3> Overview
 This repository houses the codes and data pertaining to the [BIOSCAN-1M-Insect project](https://biodiversitygenomics.net/1M_insects/).
-Within this project, we introduce the __BIOSCAN-1M Insect dataset__, which can be accessed for download via the provided link.
+Within this project, we introduce the __BIOSCAN-1M Insect dataset__, which can be accessed for download via the provided links.
 The repository encompasses code for data sampling and splitting, dataset statistics analysis, as well as image-based classification experiments centered around the taxonomy classification of insects.